Revenue: APC chieftain urges Tinubu to give support to blue economy

 A Chieftain of All Progressives Congress in Osun State, Hon.
 Olatunbosun Oyintiloye, has appealed to President Bola Tinubu to give maximum support to the development of blue economy and make it an alternative to crude oil in terms of revenue generation.

-Oyintiloye, a member of the defunct APC Presidential Campaign Council (PCC), made the appeal while speaking with newsmen on Sunday in Osogbo, the Osun State capital.
+Oyintiloye, a member of the defunct APC Presidential Campaign Council (PCC), made the appeal while speaking with newsmen on Sunday in Osogbo, the state capital.

 The APC chieftain said that harnessing potentials of the marine and blue economy sector was capable of redefining sustainable growth in National Gross Domestic Product (GDP).